awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## PCoIP Health Check Servers<a name="health_check"></a>

-The Amazon WorkSpaces client application performs PCoIP health checks over port 4172\.
-This validates whether TCP or UDP traffic streams from the Amazon WorkSpaces servers to the client applications\.
-To do this successfully, your firewall policies must take into account the following Regional PCoIP health check servers\.
+The Amazon WorkSpaces client applications perform PCoIP health checks over port 4172\.
+These checks validate whether TCP or UDP traffic streams from the Amazon WorkSpaces servers to the client applications\.
+For these checks to finish successfully, your firewall policies must take into account the following Regional PCoIP health check servers\.

 | Region | Health check server |